Allegheny Group: Notable sites

+Linton

 Linton was once a tiny village at the mouth of Yellow Creek (Saline Township) in Jefferson County.
 The nearby Diamond Coal Mine was active from 1855 to 1892, and again from 1917 to 1921, when the drift mine was permanently closed.
 The drift mine collapsed soon afterwards and the settlement diminished into obscurity.
 The main Diamond coal seam is likely equivalent to the Upper Freeport coal.

 John S. Newberry, from Columbia University and Chief Geologist of the Geological Survey of Ohio, was the first paleontologist to investigate the Linton area.
 Starting in 1856, he collected thousands of fossils from the mine.
 Under the stewardship of E.D.
 Cope, some of Newberry's fossils were transferred to the American Museum of Natural History (AMNH), and others to the Orton Geological Museum at The Ohio State University.

 Other 19th-century geologists who collected fossils from the site include Frank Howe Bradley (1865, on behalf of Yale), R. N. Fearon (1883, Harvard), and Thomas Stock (1888, British Museum and the National Museum of Natural History).
 Fossil collection extended into the 20th century, with expeditions led by Jesse Hyde (AMNH), A.S.
 Romer (Field Museum), Donald Baird (Harvard, Princeton), Richard Lund and David Hamilla (Carnegie).
 Over 7000 Linton fossils are now in the collections of at least 14 museums across three countries.

+Five Points

-A second fossiliferous site is Five Points, a similar coal deposit in Beaver Township of Mahoning County.
+Another fossil-rich site in the Allegheny Group is Five Points, a similar coal deposit in Beaver Township of Mahoning County.
 The Five Points cannel coal mine was first publicized as a fossil site by Robert Hook and Donald Baird in 1994, who collected tetrapod fossils comparable to those found at Linton.
 However, the mine at Five Points was reclaimed around the same time, so the fossiliferous spoil piles are no longer accessible for further collection.

 Paleobiota

-Tetrapod records from Hook & Baird (1986/1988) unless stated otherwise:
+Tetrapod records from Hook & Baird (1986/1988) unless cited otherwise: